mo-gill/CDDS-CMIP7-mappings/README.md

 # UKNCSP CDDS-CMIP7-mappings

-*This repository is being constructed, and does not contain the full set of data from the CMIP7 Data Request.
-All queries to @matthew-mizielinski*

 This repository is being used for collection and review of model configuration for the UKESM1-3 and HadGEM3-GC5 based models being prepared for CMIP7 submission in 2026.

 ## Mapping and STASH information